MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/get-remote-support.md

 ---
-title: Get remote support for Azure Stack HCI
+title: Get remote support for Azure Stack HCI (preview)
 description: This topic provides guidance on how to get remote support for the Azure Stack HCI operating system.
 author: ManikaDhiman
 ms.author: v-mandhiman